-In the eleventh century AD, church and state clashed in Europe, the so-called Investiture Controversary.
+In the eleventh century, church and state clashed in Europe, the so-called Investiture Controversary.
 It was the long-lasting conflict between ecclesiastical and secular powers about who had the right to install higher ecclesiastic personnel.
 The famous Road to Canossa of King Henry IV was part of this struggle.
-After a long travel through the cold mountains of the Alps King Henry IV arrived on January 25, 1077 at the gates at the castle in Canossa where the Pope and Henry had agreed to meet.
-But the Pope let Henry wait for three days standing in the snow before the gates were opened.
-It didn’t, however, settle the investiture issue yet.
-That only came to an end in the first quarter of the twelfth century AD, when finaly it was settled only the church had the right to invest bishops and abbots and no longer secular leaders as well.
+After a long travel through the cold mountains of the Alps, King Henry IV arrived on January 25, 1077 at the gates at the castle in Canossa where the Pope and Henry had agreed to meet.
+The Pope, however, let Henry wait for three days standing in the snow, before the gates were opened.
+It did not, however, settle the investiture issue yet.
+That only came to an end in the first quarter of the twelfth century, when finaly it was settled only the church had the right to invest bishops and abbots and no longer secular leaders as well.

 Before we continue, the name Hallem needs to be explained in more detail and to be placed in the early-medieval context of central-place-complexes (CPC).